lrvdijk/distributed-ngs/docs/system_design.rst

 4. The worker starts the program, and when finished stores the results back on the data node.

-Currently, the program is always MAFFT, which can quickly calculate a multiple sequence alignment for large collections of genomes.
+Currently, the program is always MAFFT [mafft]_, which can quickly calculate a multiple sequence alignment for large collections of genomes.
 It also supports merging independent alignments to a single alignment, which is useful to merge all results calculated by workers to a single alignment result.